ss-bb/Angular-DashBoard-Custom-Directive/README.md

 # Angular-DashBoard-Custom-Directive
-An Angular Dashboard base on gridster which allow to manipulate custom Directive with very few configuration.
+An Angular Dashboard base on gridster which allow to manipulate custom Directive.

-##File in review.
+##File in review for confidential protection.

 <!--Add gridster for Angular to your project -> https://github.com/ManifestWebDesign/angular-gridster     -->